Managing in Argentina

 Argentina is a wonderfully artistic, family-oriented country with a rich history.

 It has experienced many economic ups and downs over the last century, and this uncertainty has left its mark on people and businesses alike.
 Many Argentines are reluctant to take risks, so take steps to overcome risk aversion with careful planning.

-Keep in mind that your team's first priority might be their family.
+Keep in mind that your team's first priority might be their families.
 You can build trust in your team by respecting this, and by doing what you can to accommodate people's needs.